Data anonymisation at HIC

-The Pro-CHI is generated by the HIC Data Analyst to uniquely anonymise a typical NHS dataset CHI number.
+The Pro-CHI is generated by the HIC Data Analyst to uniquely anonymise a typical NHS dataset Community Health Index (CHI) number.
 This capability is located on a secure server, accessible only by the HIC Data Analyst and the System Administrator.

 The anonymisation process removes all names and addresses from the dataset.

-- Uniquely anonymises the CHI into a project-specific pseudo-CHI (Pro-CHI)
+- the CHI into a project-specific pseudo-CHI (Pro-CHI)

-- Aggregated data provided for study feasibility will not show values <5.
+- aggregated data provided for study feasibility will not show values lower than five

 These steps will help ensure that identification of individual patients is not possible, while retaining the ability to link patient data across multiple data sets for a particular project.